SolarNetwork/aggs_for_vecs/README.md

 The code is very similar to [the built-in `var_samp` function](https://www.postgresql.org/docs/current/static/functions-aggregate.html), so if it works there it should work here (or it's a bug).

+#### `vec_add(ANYARRAY, ANYARRAY) RETURNS ANYARRAY`

+This is not an aggregate function, but returns each array position in the first argument added to the same position in the second argument.

+#### `vec_div(ANYARRAY, ANYARRAY) RETURNS ANYARRAY`

+This is not an aggregate function, but returns each array position in the first argument divided by the same position in the second argument.

+#### `vec_mul(ANYARRAY, ANYARRAY) RETURNS ANYARRAY`

+This is not an aggregate function, but returns each array position in the first argument multiplied by the same position in the second argument.

+#### `vec_sub(ANYARRAY, ANYARRAY) RETURNS ANYARRAY`

+This is not an aggregate function, but returns each array position in the second argument subtracted from the same position in the first argument.

 #### `vec_without_outliers(ANYARRAY, ANYARRAY, ANYARRAY) RETURNS ANYARRAY`

 This is not an aggregate function, but is useful to trim down the inputs to the other functions here.